June 14, 2021 - June 15, 2021

 08:00 am – 05:00 pm

-Are you prepared for “The Day” it comes to your community?
-Are the Fire and Police Departments?
+Are you prepared for the day it comes to your community?
+Are the Police and Fire Departments ready with a plan?

 Mass Casualty Active Threat Incidents have become part of American consciousness.
 As Guardians of the Community, it’s critical that Fire, Police, and EMS have a Collaborative Strategy in place which executes sound tactical responses, focused on rapid and dynamic engagement to neutralize the threat, minimize casualties and provide immediate medical care to the victims.